-Having said all of this, I do admit that I too use voicemail and have been guilty of switching my phone to the out-of-office assistant while I was sitting at my desk because I was in a conversation with someone or was in the middle of a project.
-So I understand the challenge and temptation to lean on this technology to cover us when we are busy.
-The problem with all of this is the potential impact it has on the customer experience.
-For a church that could be a congregant, volunteer, potential visitor or vendor.
+Having said all of this, I do admit that I, too, use voicemail and have been guilty of switching my phone to the out-of-office assistant while I was sitting at my desk because I was in a conversation with someone or was in the middle of a project.

 When leaving a voicemail message, there are 7 pieces of information that can help the caller.

 If you are in and out of your office a lot, provide the caller with the day and date.
-This also sends the message that the voicemail is updated on a regular basis and the call will get responded to.
+This also sends the message that the voicemail is updated regularly, and the call will get responded to.

 It is appropriate to apologize for missing the call (especially during working hours) and reassure the caller that they will receive a return phone call as soon as possible.

 Notify the caller about when the message will be heard and when they can expect to hear back from you.
-If you’ll be out of the office a few hours, a few days or a couple of weeks, let them know.
+If you’ll be out of the office for a few hours, a few days, or a couple of weeks – let them know.

-Lastly, thank the caller and reassure them that their phone call will be responded to as soon as possible.
+Lastly, thank the caller and reassure them that their phone call will be answered as soon as possible.

 Example Church Voice-mail Message:

 “Good morning, this is Tuesday, March 30th.
 Thank you for calling the accounting office at ABC Community Church.
 This is Kathy and I am sorry I missed your call.
 I will be in meetings until 3:00 today and will be responding to voicemail after that.
 If this is a matter that needs immediate attention please contact Stacy at extension 4354.
 Thank you for calling.”

 - Voicemail messages should be updated whenever you are out of the office for an extended period of time.